joshleitzel/computed_attribute/README.md

 end
 ```

-Because we’ve indicated that the `completed` attribute depends on the `logs` association, `computed_attribute` will automatically re-calculate its value when any of the `Order`’s `logs` change or are added/deleted:
+Because we’ve indicated that the `completed` attribute depends on the `logs` association, ComputedAttribute will automatically re-calculate its value when any of the `Order`’s `logs` change or are added/deleted:

 ```ruby
 order = Order.new